-On June 1, 2021, LUMA assumed overall responsibilities for PREPA's T&D System as outlined within the Transmission and Distribution Operating and Maintenance Agreement (T&D OMA) between Puerto Rico Electric Power Authority (PREPA), Puerto Rico Public-Private Partnerships Authority (P3A), and LUMA.
+On June 1, 2021, LUMA assumed overall responsibilities for PREPA's Transmission and Distribution System (T&D System) as specified within the Transmission and Distribution Operating and Maintenance Agreement (T&D OMA) between Puerto Rico Electric Power Authority (PREPA), Puerto Rico Public-Private Partnerships Authority (P3A), and LUMA.
 Upon commencement of operations, projects funded by FEMA in the Transmission, Distribution, Substations, IT/Telecom, Buildings, and Environmental asset categories (T&D Projects) were transitioned to and are now the responsibility of LUMA.